spinnaker/spinnaker/test/functional/README.md

                        running Gate server.
 --record-fixtures      Boolean.
 Record network fixtures for later replay.
                        Requires a running Spinnaker deployment.
+--serve-fixture        Boolean.
+Serve a pre-recorded network fixture in place
+                       of a running Gate server.
+Used during development to allow debugging of fixture responses.
 --gate-port            (only used when recording fixtures) Port on which a
                        real Gate server is currently running.
 The imposter recording a test's network fixture will proxy requests